liqd/adhocracy3/src/adhocracy.core/docs/supergraph.rst

     "statement'" -> statement [label = follows, color = red];

-The outgoing references will be copied automatically to point to the old referred vertices.
+The outgoing references will be copied automatically to point to the old referred nodes.

 .. digraph:: graph_2